georgeaaron7/georgeaaron7/README.md

-# Hi there, I'm Aaron! 👋
+# Hi there, I'm Aaronn

 Welcome to my GitHub profile!
-I'm an electronics engg student with a keen interest in machine learning.
+I'm an Electronics and Communications Engineering student with a keen interest in machine learning and finance.

 ## Skills